 - Join one of the UK’s leading research universities (member of the Russell Group) and receive a globally-recognised degree

-- Explore the world with us on fieldwork in places such as Boston and Los Angeles (USA), Belfast and Dublin (UK and Ireland), Mumbai (India) as well as UK-based fieldwork in your first year including Durham (England) as well as right here in London*
+- Explore the world with us on fieldwork in places such as Boston and Los Angeles (USA), Belfast and Dublin (UK and Ireland), Mumbai (India) as well as UK-based fieldwork including opportunities right here in London*